Jay Peak, United States: Family Ski Guide

 🏠Where Should Your Family Stay?

 Jay Peak is one of those rare resorts where staying on-mountain isn't just convenient, it's the only real option.
-There's no charming ski village with cobblestone streets down the road.
 You're in Vermont's Northeast Kingdom, 5 miles from a hamlet with fewer than 600 residents.
 The resort IS the town.

 The One I'd Book